How To Fix 'LLDB: Couldn't IRGen Expression' Without Source Code

 ‘FrameworkName’ is not a member type of ‘FrameworkName’

-One potential workaround is to edit the swiftinterface file and remove all
+A possible workaround is to process the swiftinterface file and remove all the

-instances of the framework name that cause any ambiguity, until you obtain a
+occurrences of the framework name that lead to any ambiguity, until it becomes

-valid swiftinterface.
-This is far from ideal, as you would have to monitor
+a valid swiftinterface.
+This is obviously not great, as you would have to

-all the interface changes with every update.
-However, if you receive an update,
+keep track of all the interface changes at every update; but if you ever get an

-you likely won’t need to do this anymore.
+update, you probably don’t have to do this anymore.

 Case 3: Only swiftmodule files are included

-Since “Build Libraries for Distribution” impacts how the module is built in
+Since “Build Libraries for Distribution” affects how the module is built in

-there’s no way to automatically create a swiftinterface from the
+be no way to automatically generate a swiftinterface from the swiftmodule

-swiftmodule without the module’s source code.
-However, in Xcode, if we select
+without the module’s source code.
+However, in Xcode, if we select the

-the pre-compiled framework’s module name from an import statement, right-click,
+pre-compiled framework’s module name from an import statement, right click, and

-and select Jump to Definition (and wait for about ten seconds), Xcode will
+select Jump to Definition, (and wait for ten seconds :)), Xcode will

 display a generated interface for that module.
-We can copy that text and
+We can copy that piece of text

-manually create the swiftinterface ourselves.
-It’s just a text file with some
+and manually construct the swiftinterface ourselves.
+It’s just a text file

-predefined header comments like the following: (If you use this, be sure to
+with some predefined header comments like the following: (If you use this, be

 // swift-interface-format-version: 1.0